-Prerequisites: Successful completion of United States History and Government and both Global History and Geography and United States History and Government Regents and teacher recommendation
+Prerequisites: Successful completion of United States History and Government and both Global History and Geography and United States History and Government Regents

-This course emphasizes analytic reading and conceptual analysis.
-The approach to sociology is to view it as an empirical social science.
-The readings are based on empirical research studies or are review articles of research in an area of sociological investigation.
-It is a writing intensive course.
-This course introduces C. Wright Mills' classic notion of "the sociological imagination" and the promise of sociology, and encourages students to see and think about the social world, themselves, and the relations between themselves and the social world in new ways.
-As the course progresses, students should obtain increasing skill in analytic reading and writing, sociological reasoning, empirical investigation, and in the ability to make empirical and conceptual generalizations about self and society in an increasingly global world.
-Upon completion of this course, students will: 1.
-Understand how sociologists study human social behavior and society.
-2. Be familiar with basic sociological concepts, theories, and methods.
-3. Be able to critically evaluate information, have gained skills in analytic reading and writing, as well as oral communication, recognize how social forces shape individual experiences, and be able to apply the sociological imagination to their social worlds.
-This college course is taught through the Project Advance Program as Syracuse University (SUPA).
-Successful completion of this course may earn the student three (3) college credits and/or exemption from a college course.
+This course introduces C. Wright Mills' classic notion of "the sociological imagination" and the promise of sociology, and encourages students to see and think about the socail world, themselves, and the relations between themselves and the social world in new ways.
+This course is a great extension of the general Sociology / Psychology for college credit, emphasizing analytic reading and concepts.
+The readings are based on researcg studies in an area of sociological investigation.
+It is a writing based course, four short papers will comprise your grade.
+This college course is taught through the Project Advance Program as Syracuse University (SUPA.)
+Successful completition of this course may earn the student three college credits and/or exemption from a college course.
 There is a tuition cost for the enrollment in a SUPA course.
 This course will be offered every other year.